agauer/Packed-Shape-Array-for-Layout-Editor/README.md

-# Packed Shape Array Macro for Layout Editor
+# Packed Shape Array Macro for LayoutEditor

 ## Overview

 This Python script generates a text file containing coordinates (x, y) and radius information for hexagonally packed shapes within a specified area.
 Each shape can have random offsets from perfect packing and random fluctuations in radius within a specified percentage range.

-A separate Layout Editor macro is provided to process the text file and generate the shape array as a gds file.
+A separate LayoutEditor macro is provided to process the text file and generate the shape array as a gds file.

 # Python script